raspberrypilearning/sleep-tracker/en/step_4.md

 --- /task ---

-Each time the A button is pressed, we will halve the brightness.
+Each time the A button is pressed, you will halve the brightness.

 --- task ---